 Depression, obesity, and chronic pain are some of the most pressing global health concerns.
 New research may have found a drug that could one day tackle all of these three conditions.

-Finally, alarming reports from the Centers for Disease Control and Prevention (CDC) have placed the number of U.S. adults living with chronic pain at 50 million.
-Studies have linked chronic pain with depression, anxiety, and opioid addiction.
+Finally, alarming reports from the Centers for Disease Control and Prevention (CDC) have placed the number of U.S. adults living with chronic pain at

 All of these severe conditions are taking their toll on U.S. adults.
 But could there be a silver bullet that could tackle all of them at once?